The Loneliest Whale: The Search for 52: Production

-In February 2015, it was announced Joshua Zeman would direct a documentary film revolving around the 52-hertz whale, with Adrian Grenier set to executive produce, crowdfunding funding for the film through Kickstarter.
+In February 2015, it was announced Joshua Zeman would direct a documentary film revolving around the 52-hertz whale, with Adrian Grenier set to executive produce, and crowdfunded through Kickstarter.
 In March 2015, it was announced Leonardo DiCaprio had joined the film, as an executive producer under his Appian Way Productions banner.

 Release

 In March 2021, Bleecker Street acquired U.S. distribution rights to the film.
 The film had its world premiere at the Nantucket Film Festival on June 17, 2021.
 It was released in a limited release on July 9, 2021, prior to video on demand on July 16, 2021.
 On October 12, 2021, the film was released on Hulu.

 Reception

 Critical response

 On Rotten Tomatoes, the series holds an approval rating of 88% based on 42 reviews, with an average rating of 7.2/10.
-On Metacritic, the series holds a rating of 69 out of 100, based on 7 critics, indicating "generally favorable reviews."
+On Metacritic, the series holds a rating of 69 out of 100, based on 7 critics, indicating "generally favorable" reviews.

-In the LA Times, Katie Walsh called the film "a modern-day Moby Dick with a conservationist bent” that “surprises, delights and will keep you on the edge of your seat.”
-Sheri Linden of The Hollywood Reporter called it “a well-rounded overview" with "bright buoyancy," and Jeannette Catsoulis of The New York Times called it a "piquant" and "unexpectedly endearing... bobbing meditation on our own species’ environmental arrogance."
-Stephanie Zacharek of Time said it was "both invigorating and calming to watch" while still being “surprisingly exciting.”
-Carlos Aguilar of The Wrap said it was an "engaging exploration" with “a satisfying conclusion that’s never too convenient.”
+In the LA Times, Katie Walsh called the film "a modern-day Moby Dick with a conservationist bent" that "surprises, delights and will keep you on the edge of your seat."
+Sheri Linden of The Hollywood Reporter called it "a well-rounded overview" with "bright buoyancy", and Jeannette Catsoulis of The New York Times called it a "piquant" and "unexpectedly endearing... bobbing meditation on our own species' environmental arrogance."
+Stephanie Zacharek of Time said it was "both invigorating and calming to watch" while still being "surprisingly exciting."
+Carlos Aguilar of The Wrap said it was an "engaging exploration" with "a satisfying conclusion that's never too convenient."